-Parties may resort to a preliminary injunction to clarify the facts and also to preserve evidence.
-In urgent cases, the President of the Court (the President) may (ruling in terms of a preliminary injunction) decree any measures as long as they are not seriously contested by the parties or are unlikely to become the subject of a dispute.
+The parties may resort to a preliminary injunction to clarify the facts and to preserve evidence.
+In urgent cases, the President of the Court (the President) may (ruling in terms of a preliminary injunction) decree any measures if they are not seriously contested by the parties or are unlikely to become the subject of a dispute.
 The President can order an expert opinion ex officio or at the parties' request.
-This expert opinion allows any of the parties to take an additional legal action.
-According to the law, it is sufficient that, prior to any proceedings, there is a legitimate reason to preserve or to establish any proof of facts on which the outcome of the lawsuit depends, if a party wants a preliminary injunction.
+This expert opinion allows any of the parties to take additional legal action.
+According to the law, it is sufficient that, prior to any proceedings, there is a legitimate reason to preserve or establish any proof of facts on which the outcome of the lawsuit depends if a party wants a preliminary injunction.